 Monaco, luxury property

-Luxury property is very well represented by Monaco, a city where one third of its inhabitants are millionaires.
+Luxury property in the French Riviera property market is very well represented by Monaco, a city where one third of its inhabitants are millionaires.
 Currently, 97% of real estate property consists of flats which cost, on average, 54,486 Euros per square metre.
 These prices have almost tripled over the past ten years, and it is communes such as Roquebrune-Cap-Martin, Beausoleil and La Turbie which are benefiting from this rise.

 Foreign purchasers, in particular British, Italians, French, Swiss but also Indians, and citizens of Middle Eastern countries, are helping to increase the attraction of the Monacan property market.